cloudify-cosmo/docs.getcloudify.org/content/working_with/console/widgets/tokens.md

 ## Settings

-- `Refresh time interval` - The time interval in which the widget’s data will be refreshed, in seconds.
+- `Refresh time interval` - Time interval in which the widget’s data will be refreshed, in seconds.
 Default: 30 seconds.

 - `Show expired tokens` - Defines if expired tokens should be listed.